 Must-Try Vegan Asian Food in Oakland

-It’s no surprise that Oakland’s food scene is off the hook.
+It’s no surprise that Oakland’s food scene is the best in the Bay Area!
 That is why we dine in Oakland almost every time we eat out, despite the 25-35 minute drive.
 As an urban melting pot, the prominence and variety of Asian restaurants in Oakland is also well established.
-And as the plant-based movement has become mainstream, finding vegan Asian food in Oakland is easier than ever before.
-But the combination of top-notch restaurant with menu options for everyone certainly isn’t guaranteed.
+And as the plant-based movement has become mainstream, discovering vegan Asian food in Oakland is easier than ever before.
+But the key is finding the combination of top-notch restaurant with menu options for everyone…

 Lion Dance Cafe (Singaporean/Chinese)

-This Singaporean/Chinese vegan spot in downtown Oakland may just be the best vegan restaurant around.
-Unique, flavorful, and addictive, there is simply no other place like Lion Dance Cafe.
-In fact, many dishes deserve a shout out:
+This Singaporean/Chinese vegan spot in downtown Oakland may just be the most innovative East Bay vegan restaurant.
+So unique and so flavorful, there is simply no other place like Lion Dance Cafe.

-In addition to winning numerous accolades (best sandwich in the Bay, SF Chronicle’s top 25 restaurants, and more), they are also proudly female/Asian/queer/immigrant owned.
+In addition to winning numerous accolades (New York Times 2022’s Top Restaurant Dishes, SF Chronicle’s top 25 restaurants, and more), they are also proudly female/Asian/queer/immigrant owned.